PetitOnes/.github/profile/README.md

 Building Embodied AI together.

-PetitOnes is an open community for people who want to build robots with AI.
+PetitOnes is an open community for people who want to build AI that can perceive, act, and grow in the real world.

+---

+## 🎯 Mission

+Our mission is to make Embodied AI accessible to everyone.

+We believe AI should not remain inside a chat window.
+By combining robotics, open-source software, and modern AI, we aim to lower the barrier to building robots that interact with the physical world.

+Whether you're a beginner, student, researcher, or engineer, you're welcome to learn and build with us.

+---

 ## 🌱 Focus